 Case Study: Domain Squatting Claim

-• Case Studies
+- Case Studies

-• 1st Mar 2024
+- 1st Mar 2024

 By Amelia Denton

-Stephen Attree and Amelia Denton of mlplaw’s Intellectual Property Team, represented Imperative Training Ltd. T/A defibshop.co.uk in a Domain Squatting claim.
+Stephen Attree and Amelia Denton of mlplaw’s Intellectual Property Team represented Imperative Training Ltd. T/A defibshop.co.uk in a domain squatting claim.

-Our client is the owner of the trademark ‘defibshop.co.uk’ since 2010 and has operated a website since 2006 under the domain name ‘www.defibshop.co.uk’.
-The disputed domain name ‘defibshop.com’ was created on 16 June 2021 and was re-directing traffic from this website to a website un-associated with our client, owned by the Respondent. mlplaw filed a Uniform Domain-Name Dispute Resolution Policy (UDRP) on behalf of our client with the WIPO Arbitration and Mediation Centre.
+Our client has owned the trademark ‘defibshop.co.uk’ since 2010.
+They have operated a website since 2006 under the domain name ‘www.defibshop.co.uk’.
+The disputed domain name ‘defibshop.com’ was created on 16 June 2021.
+It redirected traffic from our client’s website to a site unassociated with them, owned by the Respondent.

-The domain name was ordered to be transferred to our client.
+Ultimately, the domain name was ordered to be transferred to our client.
 The full decision can be read here.

 About the expert